canstar

 • Short-term car rego in Victoria: Motorists in Victoria can take advantage of short-term registration, which allows vehicle owners to pay rego over three or six-month periods.
 It won’t result in direct savings, but paying less fees upfront and spreading the cost of renewing registration across the year can be easier to manage than a single, larger upfront amount.

-Transferring interstate cars to registration in Victoria
+Transferring interstate car registration in Victoria

-If you’re moving to Victoria permanently, you’ll need to change your car’s rego from your former home state to Victorian registration.
+If you’re moving to Victoria permanently, you’ll need to change your car’s rego from your former home state/territory to Victorian registration.
 Some vehicles will require a roadworthy certificate to be registered in Victoria as well.
 This can apply if you’ve purchased a car from an interstate seller, if the rego is cancelled or expired more than three months, or if the car is being registered in a new name.

 A roadworthy certificate isn’t normally required if the vehicle is currently registered in your name interstate and is to be registered in your name in Victoria.